Skip to Content

 Many of the herbs and plants mentioned above can easily be grown in pots and set around your back porch or home entrance to keep bugs away.
 Here are a few more potted plants to consider for your mosquito-repelling garden.

+One such option to consider is lemongrass.
 A prolific plant, lemongrass is perfect for a container that you place by your entrance.
-It smells like lemons and it’s good for tea as well.
+It smells like lemons, and it’s good for tea as well.

 The strong smell of eucalyptus is welcome during the holidays, but it also helps keep mosquitoes away.
-Crush a few leaves and place them in a blow or plate next to you for protection.
-Eucalyptus can grow outside, but if you prefer a potted version, get the silver drop eucalyptus (Eucalyptus gunnii) you see above.
+Crush a few leaves and place them in a bowl or plate next to you for protection.
+Eucalyptus can grow outside, but if you prefer a potted version, get the silver drop eucalyptus (Eucalyptus gunnii) you see above to move it to wherever it most beneficial to you.

 13. Scented geraniums (Pelargonium)